OmarElewa21/landing_page/README.md

-# Landing Page
+# Landing Page Project

-Landing Page is a simple web page.
-It is a pracitse on using javascript in manipulating and adding DOM elements.

-### Installation
+## Overview
+This project is a hand run on javascript usage.
+Its learning objectives is to make a dynamic and interactive one page application via using js.

+## Components
+- app.js        => Contains functions that make the site dynamic and insteractive
+- index.html    => Contains HTML content
+- style.css     => Contains CSS content

+## Quick Run
-Download the project and open index.html file with any browser.
+- Clone or Download the project
+- open index.html via any browser